From homeowners embracing Scandinavian hygge to the resurgence of sliding barn doors, here’s what we’ve found.

 Farmhouse kitchens are all about utility.
 Window treatments like faux wood shutters that can make the best use of natural light are booming.
 Making the best use of space is also a running theme, and bucket sinks and trough sinks do exactly that, all while evoking the rustic charm and homeyness of kitchens from years past.

 Rustic Chic is Here to Stay

 Borrowing from the past isn’t just for the kitchen.
-Incorporating hand-crafted, artisanal, and natural features is something homeowners are doing across the board.
+Incorporating hand-crafted, artisanal, and natural features are something homeowners are doing across the board.
 The most obvious use of this is in vintage lighting.
-Sconces, repurposed lanterns or chandeliers, and even pendant lighting is making a splash this year, replacing track lighting as the new light fixture mode du jour.
+Sconces repurposed lanterns or chandeliers, and even pendant lighting is making a splash this year, replacing track lighting as the new light fixture mode du jour.

 Highlighting artisan workmanship is also one of the biggest trends we’ve seen, especially if it features natural elements.
 Wicker furniture, especially in common spots like the living room or sunroom, are stylish as well as inviting.
 And reclaimed wood in almost any form, from tabletops to shelving to reclaimed wood shutters, has a timeless beauty that can’t be matched.

 Coastal Design is Possible from Coast to Coast

 You don’t have to live by the coast to have a coastal-inspired design.
 Coastal homes are known for their smart use of natural light, juxtaposing neutrals and rich colors, and altogether elegant yet comforting vibes.